 The situation with mould-ripened cheeses, manufactured using milk contaminated with L. monocytogenes is particularly noteworthy.

 The pH in mould ripened cheeses rises during storage and can reach pH 6.5 in some weeks.
-As the pH increases, the concentration of undissociated lactic acid decreases (Table 4).
+As the pH increases, the concentration of HLac decreases (Table 4).

-That manufacturers of raw milk cheeses include a minimum value for undissociated lactic acid that must be achieved prior to product release for retail sale.
+That regulators should require manufacturers of raw milk cheeses to meet a minimum value for HLac that must be achieved prior to product release for retail sale.

 How to cite this article